Japan Football League: JFL XI

-In 1999 (Bangabandhu Cup) and since 2014, a JFL XI team has played off-season matches against guest teams.
+In 1999 (Bangabandhu Cup) and from 2014 to 2019, a JFL XI team played off-season matches against guest teams.
 The 2016 season also featured an JFL East vs JFL West all-star encounter.

-2023 season
+2025 season

 Competition format

 The league follows a one-stage double round-robin, wherein the team finishing at the top of the table following the season is declared the champion.
 From 2014 to 2018 it used the Apertura and Clausura system, with two winners of each stage contesting the championship in the playoff.
-From 2019 it used the single table with double round-robin system to 30 matches (28 matches for 2023).
+From 2019 it used the single table with double round-robin system to 30 matches.